Last Updated on May 17, 2023 by Matt

 If you want to buy an electric scooter and you live in an area with lots of hills, you’ve probably wondered if electric scooters can go up hills at some point.
-After a lot of research, I’ve come up with the definitive answer.
+After testing many different electric scooters on many different hills, I’ve come up with the definitive answer.

 Can electric scooters go uphill?

-The short answer is that most electric scooters can climb moderate hills easily, but will have some trouble climbing the steeper hills.
-Budget scooters will struggle with most slopes, while higher-quality and more powerful scooters will climb even the steepest slopes easily.
+Most electric scooters can climb moderate hills between 15 and 20 degrees, but will have some trouble climbing the steeper hills of 25 degrees or more.
+Budget scooters will struggle with most inclines, while more powerful scooters will easily climb even the steepest slopes of 30 degrees or more.

 If steep hills are a big part of the place where you live and you ride your scooter, read on to learn everything you need to know about riding on hills, and potentially what you can do to improve your scooter’s hill-conquering abilities.